Same sex marriage (SSM) and civil unions

 to the lesbian, gay, bisexual and transgender community.

-The nd state to attain marriage equality.
+On 2014-OCT-21, Wyoming became the nd state to attain marriage equality.

 Wyoming is one of the few states in Northern U.S. that does not have a hate-crimes law.
 The crucifixion and subsequent death of Matthew Shepard near Laramie WY on 1998-OCT-12 helped inspire the federal hate-crimes law: the "Matthew Shepard and James Byrd, Jr. Hate Crimes Prevention Act" (commonly referred to as the Matthew Shepard Act).
 However, it seems to have done little to inspire the passage of hate-crimes legislation in Wyoming.